Fishing

 Fishing permit

 A National Park Fishing Permit is required to fish in Kejimkujik.
 This is completely independent of a provincial fishing license.
+You can purchase either a daily permit or a seasonal permit.
+This permit extends to accompanying youth under 16 years old.

-Where do I get a fishing permit?
+Where to get a fishing permit

 Kejimkujik fishing permits will be available at the Visitor Centre as of Victoria Day Weekend.